Istanbul authorities ban Kurdish-language play - France 24

 Turkish authorities have banned a Kurdish-language play that was due to open Tuesday in Istanbul's municipal theatre for the first time in its 106-year history, organisers told AFP.

-The city theatre is run by the opposition CHP municipality, a secular party.
+The city theatre is under the authority of the secular opposition CHP party city government.

 Fo's work as a playwright and satirist was honoured in 1997 with the Nobel Literature Prize.
-But in a statement seen by AFP, authorities said the play had been banned because of "public order" concerns.
+But authorities said the play had been banned because of "public order" concerns and disseminating propaganda for the banned Kurdistan Workers' Party (PKK), designated as a terror group.

-The satire involves a politician rescued from kidnapping but in hospital, his face is mistakenly reconstructed to the likeness of the man who saved him.
+The satire involves a politician rescued from kidnapping whose face is mistakenly reconstructed in hospital in the likeness of the man who saved him.

-Performed by Teatra Jiyana Nu (New Life Theatre), it had been due to open at the Gaziosmanpasa neighbourhood at 1730 GMT.
+Performed by Teatra Jiyana Nu (New Life Theatre), it had been due to open in the Gaziosmanpasa neighbourhood at 1730 GMT, but news of the ban arrived only a few hours before curtain up.

-News of the ban arrived at 1300 GMT after the local administration in Gaziosmanpasa decided on it only hours before the play was due to start, a theatre spokespersons told AFP.

 "We were all on stage for rehearsal and ready for the audience but instead handed a statement from the local administration that we are banned," actress Ruges Kirici told AFP outside the theatre, which was under police surveillance.